Percy Jackson & the Olympians: Films

 Chris Columbus directed and produced Percy Jackson & the Olympians: The Lightning Thief for 20th Century Fox through 1492 Pictures.
 The film was released February 2, 2010.

 Columbus has stated that he was drawn to directing the Percy Jackson movie because it gave him the "opportunity to do a movie that we haven't really seen before for this generation.
 When I was a kid, there were movies that dealt with Greek mythology, which in terms of visual effects was really primitive.
-So I thought this was an opportunity to deal with Greek mythology which children and adults all over the world are fascinated by and it was not a new genre but a new avenue, dealing with mythological creatures in a contemporary setting."
+So I thought this was an opportunity to deal with Greek mythology which children and adults all over the world are fascinated by and it was not a new genre but a new avenue, dealing with mythological creatures in a contemporary setting".

 The second film in the series, Percy Jackson: Sea of Monsters, was released on August 7, 2013.
-A third film, Percy Jackson: Titan's Curse, was in development but never went into production.
+A third film was in development but never went into production.